If you’re looking for a great place to experience tourism by bicycle this post is for you.

 As part of the former Yugoslavia this hidden gem is tucked just north of Croatia, south of Austria, west of Hungary and east of Italy.
 Here’s your map to visualize all those directions.

-Here is the team of adventurous women in order of age, our 86 year-old role model at the top, and our rookie 57 year-old babe in the woods at the bottom.
+Here is the team of adventurous women in order of age, our 86 year-old role model at the top, and our rookie 57 year-old babe-in-the-woods at the bottom.

 My sister is second on the seniority stairway and her daughter is the young’un who helps bring our group’s average age down to about 70.